ArberSephirotheca/llvm-project/docs/SimtStepDialect.md

 ### Extension hook
 - `simt_step.custom` – plugin-defined instruction.
 Requires an `instr` string attribute and optional `params` dictionary; operands/results are variadic and unconstrained.

+### Structured control flow
+- `simt_step.switch` – structured multi-way branch.
+Operands are the selector followed by the initial values for each carried result.
+The op yields the carried values plus three bookkeeping flags `(hasMatched, executing, completed)` that track fallthrough and termination state.
+The `case_values` dense array attribute records the integral selector values associated with each case; the final entry corresponds to the default arm.
+The body currently contains a single block, and lowering emits the legacy nested `simt_step.if` cascade inside that block.
+A future refactor will replace the inner cascade with one block per case so that the CFG is explicit in the switch op itself.

 ---

 This reference is a living document; update it when new ops/attributes/types land.